awslabs/amazon-timestream-connector-prometheus/README.md

 The following error message may show up when running the precompiled binary on macOS:

-`"timestream-prometheus-connector-darwin-amd64" cannot be opened because the developer cannot be verified.`
+`"bootstrap" cannot be opened because the developer cannot be verified.`

 Follow these steps to resolve: